11 Famous Deserts Around the World

 2. The Sahara Desert, North Africa

-Perhaps the most famous of them all, the Sahara Desert has been featured many times in movies, stories, and songs.
+Perhaps the most famous desert in the world, the Sahara Desert has been featured many times in movies, stories, and songs.
 The third largest desert on Earth, it’s the hottest desert and its landscape varies greatly from one section to another.
 The dunes here have been shaped by strong winds and rain to create valleys, flats, and oases.
 Its vast terrain spans 8.6 million square kilometers covering Northern Africa, most of Mauritania, Western Sahara, Algeria, Libya, Egypt, Sudan, Chad, Niger, and Mali.
 We always imagine the Sahara as populated with sand dunes but its landscape is not only made up of that.
 There are large areas of shifting sand dunes, with some of some of them reaching 590 feet (180 meters).
 Most of the Sahara is characterized as rocky hamada, a type of desert landscape that has very little sand and is made up of primarily barren, hard, rocky plateaus.

 3. Atacama Desert, Chile